Top 10 Best Things to do on Mykonos Island, Greece

 8. Don’t miss Mykonos’ famous windmills

-The iconic windmills of Mykonos stand on a hill overlooking Mykonos Town and provide one of the best panoramic views of Chora and the harbour in the distance, especially at sunset.
+The iconic windmills of Mykonos stand on a hill overlooking Mykonos Town and provide one of the best panoramic views of Chora and the harbour in the distance, especially at sunset, as Shirley Valentine did in Lewis Gilbert’s film.
 Built in the 16th century, the windmills, known as Kato Milli to locals, were used to grind grain and feed the islanders back in the day.
 Although no longer operational, they do still demonstrate the wind power on the island.

 7. Explore Mykonos on a scooter